thoughtworks-jumpstart/guides/docs/introduction/application.md

 ## Complete self-assessment

-We ask that you complete this self-assessment as a way for you to assess yourself on your level of competency, but JavaScript is recommended
+We ask that you complete this self-assessment as a way for you to assess yourself on your level of competency.
+We recommend that you complete the self-assessment twice - once in whatever programming language you prefer (e.g. Python, Ruby, C++) and then again in JavaScript.

 1. No imposed time limits
-1. Attempt these problems as many times as you like
+2. Attempt these problems as many times as you like

 [Complete the self-assessment](https://www.codewars.com/collections/jumpstart-self-assessment)